 Switching to a more fault-tolerant, cost-effective communication platform like VoIP is a no-brainer.

 Use GetVOIP to obtain a personalized quote from a VoIP provider.
-As is the case with mobile networks and car insurers, there are countless providers vying for your business so it pays to shop around.
+As is the case with mobile networks and car insurers, countless providers are vying for your business so it pays to shop around.

-Another communication tool you might consider – this time, particularly for internal communication – is Slack.
+Another online business tool you might want to consider – this time, particularly for internal communication – is Slack.
 This streamlined, easy-to-use messaging platform lets you track projects and share files with internal and external parties.

-From Sage Accounting to FreshBooks, digital accounting software helps businesses large and small track expenditure, sort out tax, run reports, handle payroll, invoice customers and put check marks next to all key financial management processes.
+Digital accounting solutions help you track expenditures, sort out taxes, run reports, handle payroll, invoice customers, and put checkmarks next to all key financial management processes.

-Thankfully, there are special tools to help you streamline your recruitment processes.
-GoodHire is one of them.
+Thankfully, there are special business tools to help you streamline your recruitment processes.

 It also specializes in resume verifications, credit checks, drug screening, international checks, and personal background checks.